prempchandran/STREAMLIT-apps/README.md

-# streamlit-app
+# PREM CHANDRAN streamlit-app
-PREM CHANDRAN streamlit app codes
+This is a list of streamlit app codes i created while learning how to use streamlit